Isreal-ogbu/alx-system_engineering-devops/0x00-shell_basics/README.md

 script to list more files
-script to list files digit only script to create firstdirectory in /tmp/ file script to move a file
+script to list files digit only script to create firstdirectory in /tmp/ file script to move a file from one folder to another